Minimum Credits

 Enrollment Census Deadlines

-- If you complete a course with a grade of D or better, and then you repeat that same
+If you already completed a course with a grade of "D" or better, and already repeated

-course again, then you can never receive additional federal aid based on that course.
+that course at least once, then you can never receive additional federal aid based on the units from that course.

 Example: A student took ENGL 100 twice and earned a D both times.
 During his 3rd attempt,